lccasagrande/Deep-Knowledge-Tracing/README.md

         pip install -e .[tf]
         ```

-    - Otherwise, if you want to install with TensorFlow-GPU, follow [this guide](https://www.tensorflow.org/install/) to check the necessary NVIDIA software on your system.
+    - Otherwise, if you want to install with TensorFlow-GPU follow [this guide](https://www.tensorflow.org/install/) to check the necessary NVIDIA software.
 After that, type:

         ``` bash
         pip install -e .[tf_gpu]